Netflix/titus-control-plane/README.md

 Note that it can take ~10s for a new titus-agent to be detected and registered with the default configuration.

-To tear everything down or to stop individual components:
+After you are done:

 ```
+# tear everything down
 docker-compose down

+# or only stop titus-master
 docker-compose stop master
 ```